Fr. Francis “Frank” Fromholzer

-Summary of Abuse Allegations against Father Francis Fromholzer:
+Summary of Sexual Abuse Allegations against Fr.
+Francis “Frank” Fromholzer:

-According to the 2018 grand jury report, the case of Fr.
-Francis “Frank” Fromholzer, “highlights the immense challenges faced by victims when seeking redress from a Diocese that chose to take a position hostile to a victim.
+Fr.
+Francis “Frank” Fromholzer was ordained a priest in 1958, who served in multiple parishes in the Diocese of Allentown.
+According to media reports, in 2018, he was named publicly as accused in the PA Grand Jury report.
+It noted his case, “highlights the immense challenges faced by victims when seeking redress from a Diocese that chose to take a position hostile to a victim.
 The influence of the institution is evident in many cases.
 In the case of Frank Fromholzer, it is particularly evident.”

 Fromholzer was accused of sexually abusing at least two teenage girls while assigned as a religion teacher at Allentown Central Catholic High School.
 Both testified to the grand jury in 2016 that they were abused in 1965 on a trip to the Poconos organized by Fromholzer when they were approximately 13 or 14 years old.
 Abuse included fondling and digital penetration of the victims.

 One victim also testified that the sexual contact continued on school grounds, particularly in the basement, under the pretext of weighing her because she was gaining weight and Fromholzer wanted to monitor her closely to make sure she lost it.
 The abuse stopped after her sophomore year when she was no longer in the same school building as Fromholzer.

 The second victim told the grand jury that she reported her abuse by Fromholzer to the school principal, Fr.
 Robert M. Forst, who responded by expelling her, an all-too-common response for victims of sexual abuse in Catholic high schools.
 Forst also forced her to tell the story in front of her estranged father, before also calling her a liar and slapping her in front of him.
 When they returned home, her father then beat her with a belt for “making up” a story about a priest.